SPHINX: Structural Prediction using Hypergraph Inference Network: Additional experiments

 Although the number of parameters does not scale with the number of inferred hyperedges, by construction we are restricted to predict maximum $M$ hyperedges, where $M$ is set as hyperparameter.
 This is mainly due to the use of binary feature vector $b$ encoding the history predicted so far, which has a fixed dimension $\{0,1\}^{N \times (M-1)}$.

 To establish to what extent the value we choose as the number of hyperedges impacts the performance, we conduct an ablation study by varying the number of slots predicted by our method.
-The results in Figure~\ref{fig:num_slots} show that picking a number of slots larger than the real one doesn't harm the performance.
+The results in Figure~\ref{fig:num_slots} show that picking a number of slots larger than the real one (2) doesn't harm the performance.
 Visual analysis of the learned hypergraph reveals that, when offering more slots than needed, the model tends to produce redundancy, associating the extra slots to hyperedges that were already discovered.
+To better understand this behaviour, we measured the average number of distinct hyperedges predicted when providing more slots than required.
+The results are show in Table~\ref{tab:extra}.

+We believe that this is a very interesting result, as it shows that when equipped with more slots than necessary the model learns some form of redundancy (by predicting the same hyperedge multiple times) instead of hallucinating fake relations.